dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Delta lake.md

 * Delta Lake is built on top of Apache Spark in order to allow multiples readers and writes of a given table to all work on the table at the same time.
 To promote this, uses "logs", repositories that tracks all changes that users makes to the table.
+* open-source storage layer that brings reliability to data lakes by adding ACID transactions, data versioning and schema enforcement.

 ### Transaction Log